An Equity Guided Approach to Public Health for Leaders at All Levels

-- Format: Online Workshop
+- Format: Self-paced

 - Price: Free

-- Length: 1.5 hours
+- Length: 1 hour

-- Credential(s) eligible for contact hours: Sponsored by New England Public Health Training Center (NEPHTC).
-If you complete the evaluation, you will receive a Certificate of Completion.
-The Certificate will include the length of the workshop.
+If you are not seeking a CHES/MCHES contact hours, if you complete the post-test and evaluation, you will receive a Certificate of Completion.
+The Certificate will include the length of the course.

-- Learning Level: Awareness and Performance
+- Learning Level: Awareness

 - Pre-requisites: None

-About this Workshop
+About this course

 What you'll learn

-This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31685 “Regional Public Health Training Center Program”.
+This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31685 “Regional Public Health Training Center Program.”
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.